notrexbias/entrepreneurship_style_quiz/README.md

-# entrepreneurship_style_quiz
+# Entrepreneurship Style Quiz
-A Vue.js implementation of the Entrepreneurship Style Quiz provided by the Wadhwani Foundation in the Orientation Program in Entrepreneurship
+A Vue.js implementation/automation of the Entrepreneurship Style Quiz provided by the Wadhwani Foundation in the Orientation Program in Entrepreneurship